 We will encourage people to avoid handshakes and to maintain as much appropriate social distancing as possible.
 The CDC recommends 6 feet whenever possible.

 We encourage members who have underlying health issues, or who are over 80 to consider staying at home and watching the service online.

 We will reschedule events that are unnecessary or which could include 100 or more participants for a later date.
 This includes the March Madness Game Night that was scheduled for March 21.

 We also encourage any member who needs special assistance during this situation to contact the Church Office so that we can provide care and support through the outbreak of this virus.

 What Sundays are Like at Central

 Central is vibrant nondenominational church focused on making our community more like heaven.
 We strive to keep Jesus at the center, looking to scripture for direction, and asking God's Spirit to lead and empower us.
 We care about justice, We love our neighbors, and we proclaim the gospel.
 Sundays are a little different now with the Corona stay-at-home mandate.
-Until we are able to gather inside the worship center we are holding Park Pray & Praise services in the church parking lot, every other Sunday at 10:00am, Click here for dates and details.
+Until we are able to gather inside the worship center we are holding Park Pray & Praise services in the church parking lot every other Sunday at 10:00am, Click here for dates and details.
 Outdoor seating (social distancing) is available as well as parking for those who wish to remain in their vehicles.

 1504 VIlla Rd, Springfield, Ohio 45503 Church - 937.390.2424 Pastor - 937.305.9068